FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 multiple clades with distinct niches across tropical and sub-tropical oligotrophic ocean regions, including Oxygen Minimum Zones.
 Ocean warming may open permissive temperatures in new, poleward photic regimes, along with expanded Oxygen Minimum Zones.
-We used ocean protein data to help guide testing of
+We used ocean protein portal data to help guide testing of
 *Prochlorococcus marinus* growth across a matrix of peak irradiances, photoperiods, spectral bands and dissolved oxygen.
 MED4 from Clade HLI